jgomezdans/grading_eg/README.md

-# Autograding Example: Python
-This example project is written in Python, and tested with pytest.
+# An example weekly quizz assignment

+This repository contains all the necessary files for a weekly code quizz/assignment.
+The aim of this repository is to allow students to work on their own writing some simple code that has to fulfill some basic requirements, and submit their efforts for grading to Github

-### The assignment
+### The assignments
-The tests are failing right now because the method isn't outputting the correct string.
-Fixing this up will make the tests green.
+The assignments are given in several files.
+The files h

+* `assignment1.py`: Calculate the length (in characters) of an arbitrary string.
+* `assignment2.py`: Change all occurrences of a substring `s` in a given string to `#` (the hash symbol)

 ### Setup command
 `sudo -H pip3 install pytest`